Business, Associate of Science Transfer

 Complete a minimum of 90 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
 All courses must be completed with a grade of 'C' or better.
 Twenty-four (24) credits must be completed at Southwestern before the ASOT Business degree is awarded.

 Students must complete a minimum of 90 credit hours.
 A maximum of nine (9) credits of PE185 may be applied to the ASOT-BUS degree.
 Career Technical Education courses may only count for 12 credits.
 Eight to nine (8-9) CTE credits may be accepted by a four-year business program.
 See specific CTE limitations at the four-year institution.
 Courses that are developmental in nature (designed to prepare students for college transfer courses) are not applicable to this degree.
 Three (3) credit hours of PE185 sport/activity courses may be granted toward the degree for successful completion of military basic training.
 A copy of military transcript or DD-214 is required.
-A maximum of 45 credits is allowed for basic, developmental, or supportive courses under federal financial aid guidelines.
+A maximum of 45 credits is allowed for basic or supportive courses under federal financial aid guidelines.
 All Honors courses may substitute for their equivalent requirements.

 Students must complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).